 How do I order one for Japan

 Some travel agents can arrange your device for you, and you can order one while booking your JR Pass from some vendors.
 I have been using the services of Japan-Wireless for the last four years.
+They provide 4G – LTE, unlimited data and (a maximum of) 187Mbps speed.
 Fill in their form, you’ll receive email confirmation and instructions.

 Japan-Wireless has various options for delivery.
 I’ve made use of two of them and they have never failed me.
 You can have your order delivered to your hotel.
 They’ll make sure it’s there the day before you arrive.